sunodo/sunodo/apps/docs/index.md

 features:
     - title: Development tooling
-      details: The easiest tools for building Cartesi DApps, from application bootstrapping, to deploying to a live network
+      details: The most convenient way of building Cartesi applications, from bootstrapping to deploying to a live network
     - title: Decentralized deployment
-      details: A deployment system that is fully decentralized using the DApp base chain and IPFS, with no need for any login, registration, or KYC
+      details: A deployment system that is fully decentralized using Web3 and IPFS, with no need for authentication or KYC
     - title: Web3 billing
-      details: Pay for DApp validator nodes using any ERC-20 supported by the validator in any of the supported networks
+      details: Pay for validator nodes using the ERC-20 supported by the validator in any of the supported networks
 ---